AdaCore/gnatstudio/docs/users_guide/extending.rst

 If you define the same theme in multiple locations (either multiple times in the same customization file or in different files), the customizations in each are merged.
-The first definition of the theme seen by GPS sets the description and category for the theme.
+The first definition of the theme seen by GNAT Studio sets the description and category for the theme.

 .. highlight:: xml

 All child tags of the theme are executed when the user activates the theme in the preferences dialog.
 There is no strict ordering of the child tags.
-The default order is the same as for the customization files themselves: first the predefined themes of GPS, then the ones defined in customization files found through the :file:`GNATSTUDIO_CUSTOM_PATH` directories, and finally the ones defined in files found in the user's own GPS directory.
+The default order is the same as for the customization files themselves: first the predefined themes of GNAT Studio, then the ones defined in customization files found through the :file:`GNATSTUDIO_CUSTOM_PATH` directories, and finally the ones defined in files found in the user's own GNAT Studio directory.

 Here is an example of a theme::